mszy123/C-Battleship/README.md

-#*These were the instructions for the project
+# These were the instructions for the project⬇️

 # Project 02: Grid Game